Coordinated Funding Model

 This model recognizes that the community is best served when vital services are sufficiently funded; when those services are coordinated among multiple non-profits; and when those non-profits themselves are strong and sustainable over the long term.
 This approach has been embedded in the community, and in the way local funders support the non-profits, for years.
 Program operations have long been funded by the City of Ann Arbor, the United Way of Washtenaw County, Washtenaw County, and the Washtenaw Urban County, while planning and capacity building have been funded primarily by Ann Arbor Area Community Foundation and United Way of Washtenaw County.

 Local funders have long invested in many of the same non-profits, and the same coordinating groups, at the same time.
 But even though they are increasingly demanding collaboration from the non-profits they fund, the funders have historically made these investments independently.
 To remedy this problem and provide a stronger overall funding mechanism to the community, the Coordinated Funding Model includes three collaborations that align with the three funding categories listed above.

 Funding for Program Operations

-The Office of Community and Economic Development (CED) - working under the authority of the City, County and Urban County - and United Way of Washtenaw County (UWWC) use a shared process to determine each funder’s independent allocation of funds for operations.
-While CED and UWWC have already shared a similar on-line application form, they have previously used different deadlines, different sets of guidelines, different review criteria and processes, and different reporting and monitoring processes.
+The Office of Community and Economic Development (OCED) - working under the authority of the City, County and Urban County - and United Way of Washtenaw County (UWWC) use a shared process to determine each funder’s independent allocation of funds for operations.
+While OCED and UWWC have already shared a similar on-line application form, they have previously used different deadlines, different sets of guidelines, different review criteria and processes, and different reporting and monitoring processes.
 The Coordinated Funding Model improves upon these independent processes through:

 A single overall set of guidelines describing the funds available from all funders;